plan

 2b

-Identify affected files, interfaces, integration points
+Identifies affected files, interfaces, and integration points

 business analysis